 Registration of ILUAs is a function of the Registrar of the NNTT.
 The NNTT website contains useful resources and information.
 An application to register an ILUA must be made in writing to the Native Title Registrar at the NNTT.
 A template registration application form can be downloaded from the NNTT’s website.
-The NNTT also publishes explanatory notes to the form and guidelines on its website.
 Section 24BG(3) of the NTA provides that the Registrar may give such assistance as considered reasonable to help a party to the ILUA prepare the application and accompanying material.

 Provided that all of the parties agree, any of the parties to an ILUA may apply for the agreement to be registered.
 Responsibility for making the application may be included as a term of the agreement.